thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 #### The Algorithm

 Now that we have all ingredients ready, we can test the idea.
-In [@lst:SingleRandomSample], we implement this algorithm `1rs` which creates exactly one random point&nbsp;$\sespel$ in the search space.
+In [@lst:SingleRandomSample], we implement this algorithm (here called `1rs`) which creates exactly one random point&nbsp;$\sespel$ in the search space.
 It then takes this point and passes it to the evaluation function of our black-box `process`, which will perform the representation mapping&nbsp; $\solspel=\repMap(\sespel)$ and compute the objective value&nbsp;$\objf(\solspel)$.
-It makes sense to implement this function in such a way that it automatically remembers the best candidate solution it encountered.
+Internally, we implemented this function in such a way that it automatically remembers the best candidate solution it ever has evaluated.
-Then, we do not need to take care of this in our algorithm, which makes the implementation so short.
+Thus, we do not need to take care of this in our algorithm, which makes the implementation so short.

 \repo.listing{lst:SingleRandomSample}{An excerpt of the implementation of an algorithm which creates a single random candidate solution.}{java}{src/main/java/aitoa/algorithms/SingleRandomSample.java}{}{relevant}